dtcenter/MET/docs/Users_Guide/config_options.rst

 * MAX use only the observation that has the highest value

-* "UW_MEAN" compute an unweighted mean of the observations
+* UW_MEAN compute an unweighted mean of the observations

 * DW_MEAN compute a weighted mean of the observations based on the time of the observation